-This work shall consist of furnishing all labor, equipment, and materials necessary to furnish and install structural steel members according to Section 505 of the Standard Specifications and as indicated on the plans and in this special provision.
+Description.
+This work shall consist of furnishing all labor, equipment and materials necessary to furnish and install steel repair plates and members, according to Section 505 and removal and disposal of structural steel members as necessary according to Section 501 of the Standard Specifications, as indicated on the plans and in this special provision.